CaptainBijendra/USACO-1/README.md

 # USACO Training

-These are my solutions to USACO Training.
+These are my solutions to USACO Training problems.

-Welcome to discuss things about algorithms and coding with me.
+Welcome to discuss algorithms and coding with me.